 Graves describes To the Max’s cream and brown or black and white geometrics as “looking like they were made with a Spirograph.”
 Variegated stripes are cut on the bias or on the straight into wrap shirts and shirtdresses.
-Plaids are modernized with stretch and faded treatments.”
+Plaids are modernized with stretch and faded treatments.

 “The newness [element] is a recycled or distressed plaid or tweed, instead of them looking squeaky clean,” said Graves, adding that the recycled look has already met with some success.

-Mixing black and white stripes with a harlequin print, Sharagano advances the trend by adding a touch of mustard, brown or red in pieces like a fitted, polo shirt and cigarette pants.
+Mixing black and white stripes with a harlequin print, Sharagano moving on the trend by adding a touch of mustard, brown or red in pieces like a fitted, polo shirt and cigarette pants.
 Striped, Lurex sweaters and floral and geometric-printed tunics appear at Betsey Johnson this fall, advancing to graffiti and brush stroke prints for holiday.
 Sharagano dives in with graffiti prints for fall, but tones it down with muted colors, rather than much-speculated-over neons.
 Finally, pinstripes receive a feminine makeover at To the Max, which features frilly ruffles and sexy Lurex.
 Betsey Johnson goes the men’s wear route with tailored groups in brown with gold or black with red pinstripes.